 on Wednesday 19 July

 .
 The developer is Cambridge Investment Partnership, a joint venture

 between Cambridge City Council and Hill, a commercial housebuilder.

 The City Council depot site off Mill Road (next to the railway line) is due to be redeveloped for housing.
-A draft planning and development brief (known as a Supplementary Planning Document or SPD) has been published and put out for consultation.
+A planning and development brief (known as a Supplementary Planning Document or SPD) has been published, following consultation and adoption by the City Council.

 The planning and development brief will help guide the re-development of the site for housing in accordance with the emerging Cambridge Local Plan 2014.
 It outlines the aspirations of the site, as well as the key issues, constraints and opportunities that will influence how future development on site will take place.

 Update July 2017: Development is likely to start this year.
 Travis Perkins have started work on their new site on Kilmaine Close (off Kings Hedges Road), which will complement the reduced site on Devonshire Rd.

 Planning consent has been granted (as of 31 March 2015) for Travis Perkins to redevelop their site on Devonshire Road: houses and flats will be built on the southern half of the site, with a new access road; Travis Perkins will retain the northern half, which will be reconfigured with a new shed.